Soro82/book-horse-riding-lesson/README.md

 ## References

 ### Credits
+* https://www.elephantsql.com/index.html was used to store the database.
+* https://cloudinary.com/ was used to store the horse images.
+* All the images of the horses were downloaded from https://www.pexels.com
+* The images were resized and converted to .webp using https://www.resizepixel.com
+* The Roboto font family was imported from [Google Fonts](https://fonts.google.com/)
-* I used https://docs.djangoproject.com for Django documentation.
+* https://docs.djangoproject.com was used for Django documentation.
-* I used https://getbootstrap.com/docs/5.3 to learn more about Bootstrap.
+* https://getbootstrap.com/docs/5.3 was used to learn more about Bootstrap.
-* I used https://www.w3schools.com to simplify some of the documentation in Django and Bootstrap.
+* https://www.w3schools.com was used to simplify some of the documentation in Django and Bootstrap.

 ### Acknowledgments
 I would like to thank my mentor Mitko Bachvarov for his support and feedback throughout my project.